 In a simple way, the hidden blade uses the OTF mechanism, so I based my design on many other hidden blades that are already out there.
 The secret is the springs or in this case, rubber bands, when activated, they will release the accumulated energy onto the blade, making it slide out or slide in the casing.
 The rubber band connects two parts, called "sliders", one is on the back and is responsible for pushing the blade out, and another is on the front and it's the one that pulls the blade back in.
 Then there are 2 "locks" that keep the blade in place either when its retracted or deployed.
 Finally there is another piece that also slides inside the mechanism, and it's responsible for keeping the tension of the elastic band.
 This one is called "switch" and when it slides it also unlocks the blade at certain positions, therefore releasing the tension of the rubber band and ultimately moving the blade.
 The mechanism might seem a bit complicated but it's actually pretty simple.
 However it's hard to explain, specially because it only works well when the casing is closed, so you don't actually see it working.
 Besides the "blade", "sliders", "locks" and "switch" there also a few other parts like the "base", the "covers" among other decorative parts.
 I'll go into more detail on each step.

-I've made all parts available here.
+I've made all parts available both attached to this step and on myminifactory (although I wouldn't recommend downloading from the latter, since they've messed up all the files and names, it would make it more confusing).
 So if you don't want to design them and just want to replicate this hidden blade you can download them for free.